jesusmayor/VRPortalsUnity/README.md

 * Max Ramification Length: Maximum number of sections of the ramifications created by T and F form sections.
 * WorkSpace: Dimensions of the workspace available by the user.
 * Player Start Point: Coordinates of the start point within the workspace.

+Its important to notice that the more space available, the most randomness you can get from the generator.